Microsoft-Web/HOL-MVC4CustomActionFilters/Source/Ex02-ManagingMultipleActionFilters/Readme.txt

-Before running the End solution of this exercise you will need to download some missing NuGet packages.
-To do this, follow these steps:
+Before running any of the end solutions provided in this Hands-on lab you need to ensure NuGet Package Restore is enabled.

-1. Open the End.sln file within End folder.
+1. Click the "Tools" menu and select "Options".
-2. Click Project and select Manage NuGet Packages.
+2. In the "Options" dialog, select the "Package Manager" settings group.
-3. In the Manage NuGet Packages page, click Restore in order to download missing packages.
+3. Ensure the checkbox labeled "Allow NuGet to download missing packages during build" is checked.

-4. Finally, build the solution by clicking Build | Build Solution.
+For more information see: http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages